DiyorbekJDK/DiyorbekJDK/README.md

 > *Learn → Build → Share*

+Hi!
+My names is Diyorbek.
 I'm a self-driven developer and designer passionate about building useful things from scratch.
 My journey is focused on Android development with Kotlin and visual communication through graphic design — combining clean code with thoughtful aesthetics.

 Currently expanding into game development with **C++ / C# / Unity**.